chriskrycho/v5.chriskrycho.com/site/elsewhere/Infrastructure Common Goods and the Future of Open Source Software.md

 <img src="https://cdn.chriskrycho.com/images/talks/lambdaconf-2025/016.png" loading="lazy">

-I wrote this in an app called Ulysses, and I’m presenting it with Apple’s Keynote, and all of this is happening on macOS.
-Large chunks of these applications were written in an open-source language, Swift, with a bunch of open-source libraries.
-The `clang` compiler for both Swift and Objective-C is open-source.
-It uses the open-source <abbr>LLVM</abbr> infrastructure. macOS is closed source but has an open-source core derived from the open-source <abbr title="Berkeley Software Distribution">BSD</abbr> project and <abbr>XNU</abbr> which runs on the open-source Mach kernel.
+I wrote this in an app called [Ulysses](https://ulysses.app), and I’m presenting it with Apple’s [Keynote](https://apps.apple.com/us/app/keynote/id409183694?mt=12), and all of this is happening on [macOS](https://en.wikipedia.org/wiki/Macos).
+Large chunks of these applications were written in an open-source language, [Swift](https://www.swift.org), with a bunch of open-source libraries.
+The [Clang](https://clang.llvm.org) compiler for both Swift and Objective-C is open-source.
+It uses the open-source [<abbr title="originally “low-level virtual machine”, now just an “orphaned initialism”">LLVM</abbr>](https://llvm.org) infrastructure. macOS is closed source but has an open-source core derived from the open-source [<abbr title="Berkeley Software Distribution">BSD</abbr>](https://www.bsd.org) project and [<abbr title="X is Not Unix">XNU</abbr>](https://en.wikipedia.org/wiki/Mach_(kernel)) which derives from the open-source [Mach kernel](https://en.wikipedia.org/wiki/Mach_(kernel)).

 </section>